openpmix/openpmix.github.io/support/faq/avoid-hwloc-dup.md

 Once the HWLOC topology information has been provided to the PMIx library (either from the host or via its own discovery), clients are provided with several rendezvous options.

-Starting with PMIx v4.1, clients can directly obtain a pointer to the `hwloc_topology_t` by calling `PMIx_Get` with the `PMIX_TOPOLOGY2` key. **This is the recommended way to obtain the HWLOC topology tree as it guarantees use of the most optimal method for obtaining it**.
+Starting with PMIx v4.1, clients can directly obtain a pointer to the `hwloc_topology_t` by calling `PMIx_Load_topology`. **This is the recommended way to obtain the HWLOC topology tree as it guarantees use of the most optimal method for obtaining it**.
 This will return a `pmix_topology_t` structure that contains a `source` field identifying the generator of the topology (for now, only HWLOC is supported) plus a `topology` field that contains the `hwloc_topology_t` pointer.
 The PMIx library is responsible for obtaining the topology tree in the most efficient manner, according to the following priorities:
+- if already created, then return the pointer to the tree held in the PMIx library
 - shared memory region created by an external source (e.g., the PMIx server)
 - XML string converted to local topology tree (avoids the discovery process)
 - direct discovery